JKiran4/Horsle/README.md

 # Horsle
 [![Build Status](https://app.travis-ci.com/JKiran4/Horse-Race-Simulator.svg?token=puGRmUsVeyZRKzqBrQKR&branch=main)](https://app.travis-ci.com/JKiran4/Horse-Race-Simulator)

-This package simulates a horse race using turtles with the turtle drawing package.
+This package simulates a horse race using turtles with the turtle drawing package - this was created as a project for a collaborative software development course, and as such, is not overly complex.
+The intent of the project was to familiarize with the process of conducting projects via github.
-Note that the coverage for betting is very low as it relies on all of the other modules to function - to make it sure it has coverage it would require us to overhaul our current test suite
+Note that the coverage for betting is very low as it relies on all of the other modules to function - to make it sure it has coverage it would require us to overhaul our current test suite.

 Required libraries: turtle, time, pandas, random, datetime